-Building behavior plans is a separate topic covered in another handout.
-But supporting a child's behavior plan or planned daily schedule is very much a skill needed by caregivers and families.
-One of the benefits of the existence of a behavior plan is that you have something to talk about when you are giving low attention to negative behavior be helpful.
+Building behavior plans is a separate topic (covered in another handout).
+But supporting a child's behavior plan and schedule is very much a skill needed by caregivers and families.
+One of the benefits of the Existence of a behavior plan is that you have something else to talk about while you are giving low attention to negative behavior.

+The verbal support that you give a behavior plan Is crucial.
+The single most common mistake is to think that talking about consequences will be helpful.
 Rather, your verbal content should be focused on what you want him to do and the incentives he will receive for doing it.
 Primarily you will talk about the incentives he will receive on the same day rather than a long-term reward.
-The behavior plan is an opportunity for you to be a cheerleader for the child rather than his opponent.
+The behavior plan is an opportunity for you to be a cheerleader for the child rather than his opponent or punisher.
 How you talk about behavior plans can completely sabotage the effectiveness of the plan.
 Upbeat statements such as, are far more likely to aid compliance than any threats or reminders of consequences.
 If any caregiver has the mindset that a Behavior Plan functions by "teaching him a lesson", he is likely to render the plan ineffective with inappropriate and negative remarks.